dcs-liberation/dcs_liberation/resources/plugins/_doc/plugins_readme.md

 The *base* and *jtacautolase* plugins both are included in the standard dcs-liberation distribution.
 You can check their respective `plugin.json` files to understand how they work.
 Here's a quick rundown of the file's components :

-- `mnemonic` : the short, technical name of the plugin.
-It's the name of the folder, and the name of the plugin in the application's settings
 - `skipUI` : if *true*, this plugin will not appear in the plugins selection user interface.
 Useful to force a plugin ON or OFF (see the *base* plugin)
 - `nameInUI` : the title of the plugin as it will appear in the plugins selection user interface.
 - `defaultValue` : the selection value of the plugin, when first installed ; if true, plugin is selected.